WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

     }
 ```

-We introduced new self-declared ENV variable `DEV_SERVE_STATIC` (it could be any other name).
-It lets us pass command line option whether *webpack-dev-server* should serve static files - it is uded to set `devServerServeStatic` flag.
+Introduce a new self-declared ENV variable `DEV_SERVE_STATIC` (it could be any other name).
+It serves as mechanism to pass to webpack config script whether *webpack-dev-server* should serve static files - it is used to set `devServerServeStatic` flag.

 Run DevServer